Human-Centered Design™ is Bullshit

-Why would you rush a room full of very expensive stakeholders through a series of often shallow activities, to surface solutions so ubiquitous that any five-minute brainstorm amongst said stakeholders would have sufficed to achieve a similar result?
+Why would you rush a room full of expensive stakeholders through a series of often shallow activities, to surface solutions so ubiquitous that any five-minute brainstorm amongst said stakeholders would have sufficed to achieve similar results?
 Engagement?
 Cross-functional collaboration?
 Team forming?
 Is Design Thinking a simple band-aid to a leadership crisis then?
 And if Leadership is in crisis, where would that lead us?

 Tools, frameworks and processes are reductive by nature and only exist to extract or convey complexity.
 They help to facilitate a conversation between designers and the people they are designing with and for.
 But when design is reduced to a set of tools and frameworks design suffers.

-Now replace Design Thinking by Human-Centered Design, Service Design or any type of design for that matter, and the conversation remains unchanged.
+Now replace Design Thinking with Human-Centered Design, Service Design or any type of design for that matter, and the conversation remains unchanged.
 Are Human-Centered Design and Service Design bullshit?
-No; but HCD™ and Service Design™ surely are.
+No. But HCD™ and Service Design™ surely are.
 Design is first and foremost contextual, and no two projects warrant the same methodology.

 Dr Olivier Cotsaftis is a post-disciplinary designer navigating the spaces between presents, futures, fictions, and realities.
 At RMIT University School of Design, his research addresses socio-ecological innovation in more-than-human heterotopias.
 Ollie is also the founder and creative director of future ensemble studio and the co-founder of Speculative Futures Melbourne — the Melbourne Chapter of The Design Futures Initiative.
 Most recently, Ollie joined the editorial board of Research Methods: Biotechnology Design (Cambridge Press, UK).